To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Test scores

-If you selected to have your SAT or ACT test scores considered as a part of your admissions review and you self-reported your scores on your application, you will need to send your official SAT or ACT scores to IU Bloomington, which should be sent directly from the testing agencies.
-Your offer of admission is contingent upon receipt of official test scores from testing agencies, which must match or be higher than those self-reported during the admissions process.
+If you are offered admission and have self-reported test scores in your application, you must have your official test scores sent from the testing agencies before you can enroll at IU.
+Your offer of admission and any awarded scholarships that referenced your self-reported scores are contingent on us receiving your official test scores before enrollment.
+Additionally, the scores we receive from the official testing agencies must match or be higher than the scores you self-reported during the application process.
 Use the codes listed below to have your official scores sent to Indiana University Bloomington.

 SAT code is 1324